Detailed course offerings (Time Schedule) are available for

-PCEUT 531 P-Pharmaceutical Formulation: Principles and Dosage Forms (4) Lee, Mao, Shen
+PCEUT 531 Pharmaceutical Formulation: Principles and Dosage Forms (4)

-Covers basic principles of pharmacokinetics and their application to the clinical setting, including: single-dose intravenous and oral kinetics, multiple dosing, nonlinear pharmacokinetics, metabolite kinetics, pharmacogenetics, and the role of disease in drug clearance and dose requirements, and kinetics of drug-drug interactions.
+Covers basic principles of pharmacokinetics and their application to the clinical setting.
+Includes the design of an appropriate dosing regimen, such as single-dose intravenous and oral administration, multiple dosing, nonlinear pharmacokinetics, metabolite kinetics, pharmacodynamics, inter-individual variability and the physiological basis of pharmacokinetics.
 Prerequisite: PCEUT 531.
+Offered: W.

 PCEUT 570 Advanced Research Topics (1, max.
 15)

 Combines a discussion of the practical aspects and experimental techniques used to address the questions relating to drug disposition with comprehensive theoretical treatment of pharmacokinetic principles.
 Prerequisite: permission of the instructor.
 Credit/no-credit only.

 View course details in MyPlan: PCEUT 570

 PCEUT 580 Current Trends in Pharmacy Science and Practice (1, max.
 2)

 Builds on fundamental and foundational knowledge of advanced professional pharmacy students.
 Research in pharmacy sciences: translational, clinical, outcomes, or related to scholarship within the School of Pharmacy, or related department and institutions.
 Prerequisite: School of Pharmacy professional or graduate student standing.
 Undergraduate students with permission of instructor.
 Credit/no-credit only.
 Offered: W.